Alex-bensimon/Projet_DataScienceTools/README.md

 ```
 * main()
 ```
-Those instruction should allowed you to run the project.
+A menu should appear on your consol.
+You can now follow the instructions to discover all the functionalities implemented.

 ### Prerequisites